 The Town of Frisco became a home ruled municipality in August of 1988.
-The members of the Home Rule Charter Commission of the Town of Frisco, Colorado, hereby submit a Home Rule Charter which has been framed in conformity with Article XX of the Colorado Constitution and the Municipal Home Rule Act of 1971, as amended.
+The members of the Home Rule Charter Commission of the Town of Frisco, Colorado, submited a Home Rule Charter, which was framed in conformity with Article XX of the Colorado Constitution and the Municipal Home Rule Act of 1971, as amended.

-The Commission members have sought to prepare a Charter which provides a structure for the effective and efficient conduct of the Town government, and which also provides for the fullest possible participation in the affairs of the Town by every member of the community.
+The Commission members sought to prepare a Charter which provided a structure for the effective and efficient conduct of the Town government, and which also provided for the fullest possible participation in the affairs of the Town by every member of the community.

 In keeping with these goals, the Charter vests all legislative powers in a Town Council composed of a Mayor and six Council members elected at large for four-year overlapping terms.
 To enhance opportunities for service on the Council and to encourage fresh leadership, limitations are placed on the number of consecutive terms that may be served.
 The Council is required to maintain and update a comprehensive Master Plan of the Town, and to review all ordinances of a general and permanent nature at least once every five (5) years.
 Financial interest prohibitions and conflict of interest provisions are included.

 The form of government provided by the Charter is a “Council-Mayor-Manager” form.
 Executive and administrative responsibilities are to be exercised by the Town Manager, who is appointed by and serves at the pleasure of the Council.